ReDI-School/js-berlin-2024-fall/lesson12.md

 ### Common operations: array length

-We can get the length of an array with the `.length` property:
+We can get the length (total number of items) of an array with the `.length` property:

 ```js
 let friends = ['Ada', 'Alan', 'Brendan'];